arkency/posts/posts/2017-08-29-interview-with-sergii-makagon-about-hanami-events-domain-driven-design-remote-work-blogging-and-more.md

 I should mention that some ideas looked unusual at the beginning, but when I became more familiar with it, I noticed a lot of benefits.
 For example, in Hanami, controllers are Ruby modules that group actions.
 Actions are objects that respond to the `#call` method.
 The View layer is split into two pieces: template and view.
-Where view is a testable object that's responsible for rendering a template.
+Where a view is a testable object that's responsible for rendering a template.
 Hanami has nice documentation that should help dive into all the details.

 Speaking about Hanami-way of writing apps, I think it’s defined in description of the framework and [Architecture Overview](http://hanamirb.org/guides/1.0/architecture/overview/):

-> Hanami prioritises the use of plain objects over magical, over-complicated classes with too much responsibility
+> Hanami prioritizes the use of plain objects over magical, over-complicated classes with too much responsibility

 > Hanami is based on two principles: Clean Architecture and Monolith First.

 Clean Architecture is a hot topic.
 Robert C. Martin (Uncle Bob) is publishing his book "Clean Architecture" in October.
 I've pre-ordered one and really looking for it.
 I've been using this approach for a while I want to learn more from Uncle Bob.

 When they say “Monolith First”, they refer to Martin Fowler's article which suggests to start with Monolith and split it to microservices only if there's a need for that.
-Usually that happens when developers understand domain and complexity behind it so they can split it properly.
+Usually, that happens when developers understand domain and complexity behind it so they can split it properly.

 ### Do you use some DDD techniques in your applications?
 If so, which ones do you find most useful and beneficial for your projects?

 Sure.
 I read all 3 books on DDD and [visited](https://www.youtube.com/watch?v=ed7qhvR7oAE) [your workshop](http://blog.arkency.com/ddd-training/) where I learned how to actually use DDD in Rails projects.
 It totally changed my way of thinking about designing applications.
 Your last book [Domain-Driven Rails](http://blog.arkency.com/domain-driven-rails/) is a really good one too.
 I like the practical aspect of it.

 DDD brings a lot of benefits.
 First, most important and underestimated is ubiquitous language.
 I've seen many times where developers and project managers have misunderstandings because of different vocabulary for the same object.
-Also, I've seen developers use different names for the same things in code which is even worse.
+Also, I've seen developers use different names for the same things in code, which is even worse.

 I use the idea of Entities, Value objects and Repositories.
 Having those little PORO’s in your core domain is really beneficial.
 The idea of layered architecture works out pretty well too.
 It allows to decouple elements of a system.
 Also, I like to use events as a way to communicate between some parts of the application.

 I must admit that I don't use everything that DDD offers, I try to pick just what I need.
-I have architecture which is more similar to Clean Architecture, but as I dive into different architectures, I see more similarities.
+I have an architecture which is more similar to Clean Architecture, but as I dive into different architectures, I see more similarities.

 In apps that I create these days I usually have three layers: